Published -Wireless technologiesSmart CityKnowledge- 3 Min. reading time

 The battery-powered compact heat meter from Sontex consists of a flow sensor, removable calculator with various communication options and a pair of temperature sensors.
 It is used in building services and in the district and local heating sector for recording consumption-dependent heating and/or cooling energy and for individual heating cost billing; available in different variants and sizes, complies with the requirements of MID 2014/32/EU and EN 1434 Class 3.

-To the m2m IoT store
+To m2m store

 Would you like to find out more about our facility management services?